sahib139/AirlineManagmentSystem_ApiGateway/README.md

-# API Gateway for Airline Management System
+# Weclome to API Gateway for Airline Management System
-  -> Logs service

-  -> Request Limiter

-  -> prox server to redirect to different service.
+## Project Setup

+- clone the project on your local
+- Execute `npm i` in the root directory.
+- Create `.env` file in the root directory and add the following environment
+    - `PORT = 3003`

+## Following MicroService are connected to this gateway

 ### Auth Service -> https://github.com/sahib139/Auth_Service
 ### FlightAndSearch Service -> https://github.com/sahib139/FlightandSearch